 Fee waiverMotion and Affidavit for Fee Waiver (CAO FW 1-9), with Order Re: Fee Waiver (CAO FW 1-10)

-Max recovery per claim is $5,000; to sue for more, file in Magistrate Court (Idaho Code sec.
+Max recovery per claim is $15,000; to sue for more, file in Magistrate Court (Idaho Code sec.
 1-2301).
+The limit was $5,000 until 1 July 2026, when Senate Bill 1330 (2026 Session Laws ch.
+196) raised it — older guides, and some court pages, may still show the old figure.
+The same law also changed the attorney-fee rule on appeal from a flat $25 to fees under Idaho Code sec.
+12-120(6) — see appealing an Idaho decision below.
 Limits and fees change over time and can vary by county — confirm the current figures with your Idaho court before you file.

 Idaho Small Claims Forms: FAQ